fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 where a **changeRequest** is an object holding the above named parameters in named fields - e.g. `{path: "modelPath", value: "newValue"}` `change` and `fireChangeRequest` reach exactly the same implementation - the only difference is in the packaging of the arguments.
 For `change` they are spread out as a sequence of 3 arguments, whereas for `fireChangeRequest`, they are packaged up as named fields (`path`, `value` and `type`) of a plain JavaScript object.
 Such an object is called a **"ChangeRequest"** and is a convenient package for these requests to pass around in in an event pipeline within the framework.

-The programmatic style for **firing** changes is not strongly discouraged, as the programmatic style for **listening** to changes is - since it does not run into the same lifecycle issues that programmatic listeners do.
-However, the declarative style for triggering changes should be used wherever it can, and the framework will support more and more schemes for declarative triggering of changes moving up to Infusion 2.0.
+The programmatic style for **firing** changes is less strongly discouraged than the programmatic style for **listening** to changes is - since it does not run into the same lifecycle issues that programmatic listeners do.
+However, the declarative style for triggering changes should be used wherever it can.

 ### Example of two styles of declarative model listener registration ###